Tudor poor laws

 Additional poor laws were passed throughout the 16th century by Henry VIII's successors.
-King Edward VI passed the 1547 Vagabonds Act, which continued weekly parish collections for the poor.
+King Edward VI passed the Vagabonds Act 1547, which continued weekly parish collections for the poor.

-The Poor Act 1552 creating Registers of the Poor and parishes gained the power to raise local taxes through rates.
+The Poor Act 1551 creating Registers of the Poor and parishes gained the power to raise local taxes through rates.
 However, help was only available to those considered deserving of poor relief.
 The deserving poor were those who were willing to work but were unable to find employment as well as those too old, young, or ill to work.
 Beggars were not considered deserving of poor relief and could be whipped through the town until they altered their behaviour.
-In a further effort to control the poor, Mary I passed the 1555 Poor Act, requiring licensed beggars to display badges.
+In a further effort to control the poor, Mary I passed the Poor Act 1555 (2 & 3 Ph. & M. c.
+5), requiring licensed beggars to display badges.

-The 1572 Vagabonds Act provided comprehensive reform that would become the basis for the 1597 and 1601 Elizabethan Poor Laws.
+The Vagabonds Act 1572 provided comprehensive reform that would become the basis for the 1597 and 1601 Elizabethan poor laws.
 It provided additional structure for the registration of poor and parish collections.
-The 1575 Poor Act required that each parish had to have a store of "wool, hemp, flax, iron" so that the poor could be set to work.
+The Poor Act 1575 required that each parish had to have a store of "wool, hemp, flax, iron" so that the poor could be set to work.

-Although the phrase "Elizabethan Poor Laws" is generally used to refer to the 1598 and 1601 poor laws passed by Queen Elizabeth I and subsequent statutes, Elizabeth I passed laws early in her reign that are a part of the earlier Tudor Poor Laws.
-Her 1563 Act For the Relief of the Poor required all parish residents to contribute to poor collections, and further provided for the punishment of refusal to contribute.
+Although the phrase "Elizabethan poor laws" is generally used to refer to the 1598 and 1601 poor laws passed by Queen Elizabeth I and subsequent statutes, Elizabeth I passed laws early in her reign that are a part of the earlier Tudor poor laws.
+Her Poor Act 1562 required all parish residents to contribute to poor collections, and further provided for the punishment of refusal to contribute.